wp-plugins/nextgen-facebook/readme.txt

 1. Scroll down to the "NGFB Open Graph" plugin, and click its *Delete* link
 1. Click on the *Yes, Delete these files and data* button

-Note: Unless you checked the "Preserve on Uninstall" option, deleting the plugin will also remove all of its settings from the database.
+Note: Unless you checked the "Preserve on Uninstall" option on the Advanced settings page, deleting the plugin will also remove all of its settings from the database.

 **Manual Removal**